Demy/CosmoCats/README.md

  ## Dependencies:
- * StylizedExplosionPack1
+ * StylizedExplosionPack1 (only for the explosion graphics, could be ignored)
- * Tween for Unity by Jeff Johnson
+ * Tween for Unity by Jeff Johnson (must have, free)

 ![===](/Assets/Textures/tempShip2.png)